-Deciding what kind of holiday decorations to use, how to safely power them, and attach them securely to your boat
+What kind of holiday decorations to use, how to safely power them, and how to attach them to your boat

-Age and abuse can discolor or rip liners in your boat.
+Age and abuse can discolor or rip liners on your boat.
 Here's a trick to cover up any eyesores

 The Final Frontier — Underwater